Medowhill/pl_articles/en/3/index.md

 Scala requires form `[expression] match { case [pattern] => [expression] … }` for pattern matching.
 Firstly, the first expression is evaluated.
 The result is compared to the patterns.
 The result of the whole expression is the result of an expression corresponding to the first matching pattern.
 If `l` is `Nil`, the return value is `"The empty list"`.
 Otherwise, the return value is `"A pair of an integer and a list"`. `h` and `t` respectively refer to the head and tail of `l`.
 The expression corresponding to the `Cons` pattern may use `h` and `t`.

-The `inc1` function takes a list as an argument and returns a list, whose elements are one larger than the elements of the given list.
+The `inc1` function takes a list as an argument and returns a list whose elements are one larger than the elements of the given list.

 ```scala
 def inc1(l: List): List = l match {